Eric-Souza/marvel-comics-sales/README.md

 The project has been deployed with Netlify, you can check it out at: https://605b43e65869f5517f2dfa15--marvel-data-visualization.netlify.app

-The link is also available at description.
+The link is also available at the description.